-- Or, so you create a theme from a starter framework like Bootstrap or Underscores?
+- Or, do you create a theme from a starter framework like Bootstrap or Underscores?

 - Or, do you build custom themes from scratch?

-- WordPress question: Have you ever built custom fields or used ACF?
+- Have you ever built custom fields or used ACF?

-- WordPress question: Have you ever built custom post types?
+- Have you ever built custom post types?

-- WordPress question: Have you ever built your own plugin?
+- Have you ever built your own plugin?

-- WordPress question: Have you ever worked with page builders?
+- Have you ever worked with page builders?
 If so, which ones?
-Ex: Divi, Elementor, etc.
+(Ex: Divi, Elementor, etc.)

 Multi-developer Environments and Version Control Interview Questions

-- How comfortable are you with git workflows?
-For example how comfortable are you with:
+- How comfortable are you with git workflows such as:

-- Committing your code changes to a team code repository
+- Adding and committing your code changes to a team code repository

-- Branching off a master code repository for a client project, and merging it back into the master branch?
+- Branching off a master code repository for a client project, creating your own branch, and merging your branch back into the master branch

 - How would you resolve a merge conflict?